 Air Command – This is the native interface for using all of the various functions.
 It appears by default by removing the S Pen from the device while the screen is on.
 Earlier versions of the Note used a rotary style graphic.
 However, Samsung switched it to a vertical list with the Note 10 series and that’s how it is now.

 Notes – It’s a Galaxy Note device, so of course you can take notes.
 There are two Air Command functions for note-taking.
 The first creates a new note and the second opens the Samsung Notes app to view previous notes.
 Notes sync across devices via your Samsung account in case you buy a new Note device later.

 Screen Write – Screen Write takes a screenshot of the entire screen.
 It immediately opens an interface where you can write on the screenshot.
 From there, you can save it, share it, or stylize it in other ways.
 On newer Note devices, you can also opt to have the screenshot function take scrolling screenshots if needed.

 Magnify – This is another useful, but niche feature.
 Hover over basically anything and Magnify can make it bigger and easier to read.
 This is a decent accessibility feature.
-You can magnify things by 150 percent, 200 percent, 250 percent, and 300 percent.
+You can magnify things by 150%, 200%, 250%, and 300%.
 There is also a toggle to slightly change how the area is magnified, but we couldn’t tell much of a difference.
 The magnification window is also a decent size.

 Live Message – Live Message is a fun little feature that debuted a couple of years ago.
 Write out a missive or draw a simple picture and your Note device will turn it into a GIF.
 The GIF is shareable basically anywhere and works wherever GIFs work.
 This has no productivity value whatsoever, but it is fun.
 This also works with Samsung’s AR Emoji feature and you can write on images you have on your Note device already as well.